 Depending on the room in question, different measures also help to improve the air quality:

-In general, it is also important to ensure good air exchange when cleaning.
+In general, good air exchange should also be ensured when cleaning.
 Instead of using cleaning products as sprays, liquid or solid products can be used.
-Always pay attention to the listed ingredients of the cleaning products - in the case of cleaning products labelled as hazardous, pay great attention to the instructions on the packaging and take appropriate precautions.
-If possible, cleaning products should be stored where family members do not spend a lot of time.
-A storage room or the garage are ideal solutions.
+Always pay attention to the ingredients of cleaning products.
+For products labeled as hazardous, it is important to follow the instructions on the packaging carefully and take appropriate precautions.
+Ideally, store cleaning products in places that are rarely used by family members, such as storerooms or garages.

-Because, of course, it is advisable to buy fewer of such cleaning agents in general so as not to endanger indoor air quality.
-Occasionally, old-fashioned, environmentally friendly home remedies such as potassium soaps, traditional hard soaps, sodium bicarbonate or white vinegar also help.
+It is generally advisable to minimize the use of such cleaning agents in order to protect indoor air quality.
+Tried and tested, environmentally friendly household remedies such as potassium soaps, traditional hard soaps, baking soda or white vinegar can often be just as effective.

 With all these measures, the goal of "good indoor air" can be achieved.
 True to the motto: Odourless air is the healthiest air.